The following definitions apply to this rule and other rules in division 5101:14 of the Administrative Code.

-(1) Is a mandatory or voluntary CCMEP participant;
+(1) Is an eligible mandatory or voluntary CCMEP participant;

-(2) Has signed an IOP that includes one or more assignments and participation in a CCMEP activity that has been entered into OWCMS; and
+(2) Has acknowledged an IOP that includes one or more services that have been entered into Ohio's workforce case management system; and

 (3) Has not been exited from participation in CCMEP in accordance with rule 5101:14-1-06 of the Administrative Code.

-(II) "Supportive services" are intended to enable an individual to participate in CCMEP activities and/or to secure and retain employment.
+(KK) "Supportive services" are intended to enable an individual to participate in CCMEP services and/or to secure and retain employment.
 Supportive services must be reasonable and necessary and may include but are not limited to linkages to, referrals to or assistance with:

 (1) Community services;